Supreme Court Justices Biographies

 Honorable John A. Dooley, Associate Justice, of South Burlington, Chittenden County, was born in Nashua, New Hampshire on April 10, 1944.
 He was educated in elementary schools in Nashua, New Hampshire; Nashua High School; Union College, Schenectady, New York (B.E.E., 1965); Boston College Law School (LL.B., 1968).
 He previously served as Secretary of Administration, State of Vermont, 1985-87; President, Vermont Bar Association.
 Appointed Associate Justice of the Vermont Supreme Court, June 12, 1987.

 Honorable Beth Robinson, Associate Justice, of Addison County was born in 1965 and raised in Indiana.
 She received a B.A. from Dartmouth College in 1986 and a J.D. from the University of Chicago Law School in 1989.
-She practiced in the law firm of Langrock Sperry & Wool for 18 years (1993-2010) and served as Counsel to Governor Shumlin for one year (2011) before Governor Shumlin appointed her to the Vermont Supreme Court as an Associate Justice on November 28, 2011.
+She clerked for the Hon.
+David B. Sentelle of the United States Court of Appeals for the D .C.
+Circuit (1989-1990), practiced in the law firm of Langrock Sperry & Wool for 18 years (1993-2010) and served as Counsel to Governor Shumlin for one year (2011) before Governor Shumlin appointed her to the Vermont Supreme Court as an Associate Justice on November 28, 2011.